MH-FLOCKE MH-FLOCKE

 Cerebellar Forward Model

-Marr-Albus-Ito architecture predicts motor outcomes.
+Marr-Albus-Ito architecture with 4,000 granule cells.
 Climbing fiber error signals drive LTD/LTP in Purkinje cells.

 🦿